uli-heller/uli-java-prototypes/wsdl2java/README.md

 * CXF
 * Axis
 * Axis2
+* JDK - wsimport

-Within our build.gradle, all three ways are included.
+Within our build.gradle, all four ways are included.
 You select the stub creation by activating one of these:

 ```
-def stubGenerator = cxf;
+//def stubGenerator = cxf;
 //def stubGenerator = axis;
 //def stubGenerator = axis2;
+def stubGenerator = wsimport;
 ```

+For wsimport, almost no additional dependencies are required.

 Looking at the generated stubs, I see: